Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

 In order to provide more artistic control, some key parameters of the AdnSkin solver are exposed as paintable attributes in the deformer.
 The [AdonisFX Paint Tool](tools.md#adonisfx-paint-tool) must be used to paint those parameters to ensure that the values satisfy the solver requirements.

-- <b class="paintable maps">Hard Constraints</b>: Weight to modulate the correction applied to the vertices to keep them at a constant transformation, local to the closest point on the reference mesh at initialization.
+- **Hard Constraints**: Weight to modulate the correction applied to the vertices to keep them at a constant transformation, local to the closest point on the reference mesh at initialization.
 Hard constraint maps will force the geometry points to keep the original position.
 A low value of hard constraints may be desired to allow the skin to create wrinkles, sliding, etc.

     - *Tip*: Flood the geometry with a very low value 0.1 - 0.2.
 Give a value of 1.0 to the edges of the skin to guarantee that’s perfectly attached to the target geometry

     - *Tip*: Smooth the borders by using the smooth-Flood combination to make sure the simulation doesn’t find hard edges as this could create odd wrinkles (unless that’s something you are looking for!).

-- <b class="paintable maps">Soft Constraints</b>: Weight to modulate the correction applied to the vertices to keep them at a constant distance to the closest point on the reference mesh at initialization.
+- **Soft Constraints**: Weight to modulate the correction applied to the vertices to keep them at a constant distance to the closest point on the reference mesh at initialization.
 Painting these constraint weights would allow the deformer to create a wrinkle effect when combined with hard and slide weights.
-An intermediate value of 0.5 on the whole geometry is recommended.

     - *Tip*: Flood the geometry with a very low value 0.1 - 0.2.

     - *Tip*: It may be desirable to leave this map weight to 1 as a starting point and tweak some areas later on as the results of the skin simulation are seen.

-- <b class="paintable maps">Slide Constraints</b>: Weight to modulate the correction applied to the vertices to keep them at a constant distance to the reference mesh sliding along the reference surface.
+- **Slide Constraints**: Weight to modulate the correction applied to the vertices to keep them at a constant distance to the reference mesh sliding along the reference surface.
 In the example of a biped or quadruped, it is recommended to set a value of 1.0 on the scapulas, shoulders, elbows and knees and an overall value of 0 on the rest of the body.

     - *Tip*: Smooth the borders by using the Smooth-Flood combination to make sure the simulation doesn’t find hard edges as this could create odd looking wrinkles (unless that’s something you are looking for!).

-- <b class="paintable maps">Compression Resistance</b>: Force to correct the edge lengths if the current length is smaller than the rest length.
+- **Compression Resistance**: Force to correct the edge lengths if the current length is smaller than the rest length.
 A higher value represents higher correction.
 At value 1 the points in the geometry will try to stay as close as possible to their original position.

     - *Tip*: It may be desirable to leave this map weight to 1 as a starting point and tweak some areas later on as the results of the skin simulation are seen.

     - *Tip*: Reducing the value of the weight in some areas will contribute to getting rid of unwanted wrinkles or possible artifacts in the skin.

-- <b class="paintable maps">Stretching Resistance</b>: Force to correct the edge lengths if the current length is greater than the rest length.
+- **Stretching Resistance**: Force to correct the edge lengths if the current length is greater than the rest length.
 A higher value represents higher correction.

     - *Tip*: It may be desirable to leave this map weight to 1 as a starting point and tweak some areas later on as the results of the skin simulation are seen.

     - *Tip*: Smooth the borders by using the smooth-Flood combination to make sure the simulation doesn’t find hard edges as this could create odd wrinkles (unless that’s something you are looking for!).

-- <b class="paintable maps">Global Damping</b>: Set global damping per vertex in the simulated mesh.
+- **Global Damping**: Set global damping per vertex in the simulated mesh.
 The greater the value per vertex the more it will attempt to retain its previous position.

-- <b class="paintable maps">Max Sliding Multiplier</b>: Determines the size of the sliding area per vertex.
+- **Max Sliding Multiplier**: Determines the size of the sliding area per vertex.
 It corresponds to the maximum distance to the closest point on the reference mesh computed on initialization.
 Greater values will allow for greater sliding but will have a greater computational cost.

     - *Tip*: For areas where sliding isn't required paint to 0.
 Use values closer to 1 in areas where more sliding freedom is desired.

-- <b class="paintable maps">Mass</b>: Set individual mass values per vertex in the simulated mesh.
+- **Mass**: Set individual mass values per vertex in the simulated mesh.

 <figure>
   <img src="images/skin_paint_example.png" caption="AdonisFX Paint Tool">
-  <figcaption>Figure 1: Example of painted weights on the skin of a bear character.
+  <figcaption><b>Figure 1</b>: Example of painted weights on the skin of a bear character.
 From left to right: Hard Constraints, Slide Constraints and Soft Constraints.</figcaption>
 </figure>

 > [!NOTE]